HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 Many FM transceivers offer selectable power levels:

-- Handhelds: typically Low (0.5–1 W) and High (5 W)
+- Handhelds: typically Low (0.5–1 W) and High (5 W).
-- Mobile rigs: often Low, Medium, and High (5–50 W and beyond)
+- Mobile rigs: often Low, Medium, and High (5–50 W and beyond).

 Always use the minimum power necessary for reliable communication.
 Lower power conserves battery life in handhelds and reduces the chance of interfering with other stations.
 As mentioned in the previous section, improving your antenna system will often yield better results than simply increasing power.